radirobi97/tutorials/bash/basic_bash_commands.md

   - pressing q to exit from manual page
 - `head` and `tail`: prints first and last lines
 - `less`: a convinient way to scroll through a file
+- `w`, `who`: who is running what
+- `ln -s`: creating symbolic link
+- `command1` && `command2`: command2 will run if command1 was finished successfully
+- `id`: gives information about your ownerID, groups

 ### Permissions
 What can be done with a file?